BrainVR/brainvr-unity-framework-documentation/docs/objects/beeper-manager.md

-When awake, it iterates whourgh all its children and binds controller names so that it knows what it can play and what not.
+When awake, it iterates through all its children and binds controller names so that it knows what it can play and what not.

 ## Monobehaviour
 ### Awake